dulrich/ulrichdev/content/photos.md

 * [tree house](/static/img/wa-treehouse.jpg) - galvanized steel roof above, this home is ready for any weather
 * [bird bath](/static/img/wa-water-and-temperature.jpg) - perhaps the fliers are waiting for their bath to warm up
 * [whipped cream](/static/img/wa-whipped-cream.jpg) - textures of milk and sugar

+## Washington, Summer 2015 ##

+* [easy way down](/static/img/hike-waterfall.jpg) - water takes the easy way down the hill as humans trudge up
+* [gap](/static/img/hike-clouds.jpg) - clouds rush in to fill a gap in the mountains
+* [full](/static/img/hike-widescreen.jpg) - filling the entire valley, lake talapus is an immersive experience

 ###### END